wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 You can download the latest release of the installer from `GitHub <https://github.com/wpilibsuite/allwpilib/releases/latest/>`__.
 Ensure that you download the correct binary for your OS and architecture.

-.. note:: Windows 7 users must have an updated system with `this <https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows>`__ update installed.
+.. warning:: Windows 7 users must have an updated system with `this <https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows>`__ update installed.
+Support for Windows 7, 8.1, and 32 bit operating systems will be removed for the 2023 season.

 .. important:: The minimum supported macOS version is Mojave (10.14.x).